SethRobertson/GitFixUm/0fixup.md

 You will be dumped in an editor with a bunch of lines starting with pick.
 The oldest commit, the one you are probably interested in changing, is first.
-You will want to change the "pick" to "reword" or "edit" depending on what your goal is.
+You will want to change the "pick" to "reword" or "edit", or perhaps even "squash" depending on what your goal is.
 Please read the [manual page](http://jk.gs/git-rebase.html) for more information.

 When using "edit", to change contents or author, when you are dumped into the shell to make your change, well make your change, `git add`